survivejs/webpack-book/manuscript/packages/02_authoring.md

 You can deprecate a range like this or a whole package by skipping the range.
 Given mistakes happen, you can undeprecate a package by providing an empty message.

-Given there's no official way to rename packages, deprecation can be useful.
+Given there’s no official way to rename packages, deprecation can be useful.
 You can publish the package under a new name and let the users know of the new name in your deprecation message.

 There is a heavier duty option in the form of [npm unpublish](https://docs.npmjs.com/cli/unpublish).
 Using `npm unpublish` you can pull a package out of the registry.
 Given this can be potentially dangerous and break the code for a lot of people, it has been [restricted to versions that are less than 24 hours old](http://blog.npmjs.org/post/141905368000/changes-to-npms-unpublish-policy).
-Most likely you don't need the feature at all, but it is nice to know it exists.
+Most likely you don’t need the feature at all, but it is nice to know it exists.

 ## Conclusion